Art thou in truth? Then what of him

 Apart from his vast might

-Pray that His light may pierce the gloom
+Pray that His light may pierce the

 That thou mayest see aright.